 There is no harm in gaining as much parenting knowledge and information as you can.
 In fact, it’s very beneficial.
 But in my experience (I should point out I am not an expert and my opinions are not backed by psychological studies) it’s my baby who taught me how to be a mum.

 I listened to her, I got to know her, I studied her responses, her expressions.
 Like any relationship, we got to know each other and fell more in love with every passing day.

 Some days are tough, most days are amazing.
-Sometimes we co-sleep, other times she settles herself, some nights she sleeps in my arms, I don’t feed her on a schedule, sometimes she has a strict bedtime.
+Sometimes we co-sleep, other times she settles herself, some nights she sleeps in my arms, I don’t feed her on a schedule, most of the time she has a strict bedtime.

 New Year’s Eve was a warm night and she was incredibly unsettled.
 At close to midnight, I decided if she wasn’t going to sleep, she might as well watch the fireworks with us.
 So I went against every bit of advice I had ever read or heard and got her out of bed.
 She had the biggest smile on her face and loved seeing all the flashing lights in the night sky.
 That was enough for me to know that she’s fine, and I’m doing OK as a mum.

 Watching the news, reading the paper, in fact anywhere you look, there is so much anger and negativity in our world.
-Regardless of what sort of schedule you keep for your baby or if you decide to breast or bottle feed.
-Whatever techniques and methods you decide on, as a parent, you shouldn’t be made to feel bad for those decisions.
+Whatever techniques and methods you decide on, as a parent, you shouldn’t let others make you feel bad for those decisions.